How To Create A Nonprofit Annual Report + Excellent Examples

 A Short Opening Message From Leadership

 Include a short message from your board president or executive director.
-This introductory note sets the tone for the report, provides context, and gives readers a sense of the organization’s achievements over the past year.
+This introduction sets the tone for the report, provides context, and previews your organization’s achievements.

-Then, keep your letter short, meaning half of a page or 200-300 words.
+Keep this letter to about half of a page or 200-300 words.
 Short is not asking your graphic designer to “make it fit,” leaving audiences to squint at six-point font.
-Assume your reader is scanning, so hit the high points.

-Don’t be afraid to let some personality shine through either.
-Conveying the director’s sincere excitement about a particular accomplishment, his or her sense of humor, or a personal note makes the whole report more engaging.
+Don’t be afraid to let your nonprofit’s personality shine through, either.
+Conveying the director’s sincere excitement about a particular accomplishment, his or her sense of humor, or a personal note makes your report more engaging.

-If you feel like this letter is your one chance to say everything to everyone– revisit your communications plan.
-That feeling, and the resulting letter that goes on forever, could be a clue that you’re not regularly communicating with constituents the rest of the year.
+If you feel like this letter is your one chance to say everything to your audience, revisit your communications plan.
+That feeling, and the resulting letter that goes on forever, often means you’re not regularly communicating with constituents the rest of the year.

 A Table of Contents